onzfonz/comp227/src/content/2/en/part2c.md

 npm install json-server --save-dev
 ```

-There is a fine difference in the parameters.
+There is a slight difference in the parameters.
-*axios* is installed as a runtime dependency of the application because the execution of the program requires the existence of the library.
+*axios* is installed as a **runtime dependency** of the application because the execution of the program requires the existence of the library.
-On the other hand, *json-server* was installed as a development dependency (`--save-dev`),
+On the other hand, *json-server* was installed as a **development dependency** (`--save-dev`),
 since the program itself doesn't require it.
-It is used for assistance during software development.
+Development dependencies are used for assistance during software development.

-There will be more on different dependencies in the next part of the course.
+We will get more familiar with the *npm* tool and additional dependency nuances in the [third part of the course](/part3).

 ### Axios and promises

 Now we are ready to use axios.
 Going forward, json-server is assumed to be running on port 3001.

-NB: To run json-server and your react app simultaneously, you may need to use two terminal windows.
+NB: To run json-server and your react app simultaneously, you will need to use two terminal windows.
 One to keep json-server running and the other to run react-app.
+Normally I have a third terminal window open as well to work with git if you are not using WebStorms built-in tools.

 The library can be brought into use the same way other libraries, e.g. React, are, i.e., by using an appropriate `import` statement.